 Letting Relief is calculated in relation to Principal Private Residence Relief (PPR), which itself will see changes introduced from April 2020.
 PPR can be applied to the period you lived in the property, and currently also applies to the last 18 months prior to sale.
 This final period exemption will reduce to nine months from April next year (except for those who are disabled or living in a care home).

 Tight turnaround for Capital Gains payments

 Another change that could catch owners out is a change in the payment date for Capital Gains Tax (CGT) for UK residents and non-UK residents disposing of UK property.

-Rather than simply including CGT from a property sale on your self assessment return, a separate return detailing the disposal must be delivered to HMRC within 30 days following the completion of the disposal, with a payment on account made at the same time.
-Reasonable estimates can be used where actual information is not available before the payment deadline, but a corresponding payment must be made within this tight timeframe.
+Rather than simply including CGT from a property sale on your self-assessment return, a separate return detailing the disposal must be delivered to HMRC within 30 days following the completion of the sale, with a payment on account made at the same time.
+Reasonable estimates can be used where the actual information is not available before the payment deadline, but a corresponding payment must be made within this tight timeframe.